 All the Moka pots on our list come with safety valves, which is an important design feature since the coffee is under pressure.
 To avoid leaking or even a dangerous situation involving hot water under pressure, be sure that the safety valve is of high quality.
 Certain products on the list have safety valves designed and made in Italy even if the rest of the Moka pots is made in another country.
 Italian-made, like the original Bialetti Moka pot, is best when it comes to safety valves.

-The Bialetti 06800 Italian Stovetop Espresso Maker is our top pick because it’s the original manufacturer of the Moka pot.
+The Bialetti 06800 Italian Stovetop Espresso Maker is our pick for the best stovetop espresso maker because it’s the original manufacturer of the Moka pot.
 We feel confident in its design and ability to produce a fantastic espresso-like cup of coffee.
-Our budget-buy recommendation is the Vremi Stovetop Espresso Maker — Moka Pot Coffee Maker because it can be used on most stovetops, has a rubberized heat-resistant handle, and is made of quality materials for the price.
+Our budget-buy recommendation for the best stovetop espresso maker is the Vremi Stovetop Espresso Maker — Moka Pot Coffee Maker because it can be used on most stovetops, has a rubberized heat-resistant handle, and is made of quality materials for the price.

 We hope our reviews and buying guide have been helpful in your search for the best stovetop espresso maker.
 Now all that’s left is to pick a Moka pot and start enjoying Italian-style coffee!